WesleyMa2/ACORN-iCal-Export-Combiner/README.md

 This file is a copy of the selected student's schedule, however their events will now contain a list of all other students who share this event.

 ## Technologies Used
-HTML, CSS, JS, React, reactstrap (Bootstrap 4), Express
+HTML, CSS, JS, React, reactstrap (Bootstrap 4), NodeJS, Express